-You’re looking for income but you’re also looking for safety.
+As you start to consider your retirement finances, you’re looking for income but you’re also looking for safety.
 How do you make the most of the money you have in these turbulent economic times?
-We look at different kinds of investment vehicles and explain how they work and what they could do for you.
+We look at your investing options and explain how they work and what they could do for you.

 What is an annuity?

 An annuity is a financial product that turns the lump sum in your pension pot into a regular income for the rest of your life.

 Is now a good time to buy or should I wait?

 As long as you’re healthy then it’s always a good time to invest in annuities, although rates aren’t what they once were.
 This is because people are living longer and therefore receiving more payments.

 If you’re in good health and can expect to live well in to your 80s or 90s then an annuity’s a good idea.
 However, if your health is poor and – as morbid as it sounds – you think you may only live another five years, then it may not be for you.

 There are various options when it comes to annuities – some involve a degree of risk and others don’t.
 The Pension Advisory Service has clear information about the different types of annuity product you could buy.